ucam-smt/ucam-smt.github.io/sgnmt/html/_sources/tutorial.txt

 worse than the current best hypothesis.
 If we disable this feature with ``--early_stopping false``, we see that SGNMT finds the same hypothesis but with much more node expansions::

-  $ python $SGNMT/decode.py --decoder dfs --early_stopping false --predictors nmt,fst --fst_path hiero/lats/%d.fst --config_file tut.ini
+  $ python $SGNMT/decode.py --decoder dfs --early_stopping false --predictors nmt,fst --fst_path hiero/lats/%d.fst --config_file tut.ini --nmt_config tut.ini
   (...)
   2016-05-19 15:44:28,765 INFO: Next sentence (ID: 1): 1543 7 1491 1359 1532 692 9 6173
   2016-05-19 15:45:12,650 INFO: Decoded (ID: 1): 1511 7 1422 84829 894 30 8 10453